Change pharmacy ownership (not involving relocation)

 To apply, email [email protected] and include details and evidence of the disaster and the alternative premises.

-Bankruptcy of approved pharmacist or external administration of pharmacyThe Department of Health must be notified as soon as possible if an approved pharmacist is bankrupt or if an external administrator has been appointed in relation to the pharmacy, on or after 5 December 2019.
+Bankruptcy of approved pharmacist or external administration of pharmacyThe Department of Health must be notified as soon as possible if an owner of an approved pharmacy is bankrupt or if an external administrator has been appointed in relation to the pharmacy, on or after 5 December 2019.

 The appointed trustee in bankruptcy (or external administrator) may apply for permission under section 91B of the National Health Act 1953 to supply pharmaceutical benefits at the pharmacy for a temporary period.
 This is until the pharmacy is sold or the permission is otherwise revoked.

-The trustee (or external administrator) will need to provide:
+The trustee (or external administrator) will need to:

-- An Application for permission to supply pharmaceutical benefits following bankruptcy or external administration form; and
+- submit an Application for permission to supply pharmaceutical benefits following bankruptcy or external administration form via the PBS Approved Suppliers Portal; and

 Permission can only be granted where the pharmacy can continue (or resume) operating to ensure the community has access to pharmaceutical benefits.